Moe03/HyskyAPI/README.md

 - All auctions are updated every 2 minutes.
 - Auctions' limit per request is 200.
 - All auctions are sorted automatically to show the ending soon one's first.
+- If you want you can sort auctions by other variables (like cheapest first) using 'sortby' attribute --> Example: https://hyskyapi.com/apihandle.php?req=search&query=aote&sortyby=cheapest

 ## An auction example: